canonical/ubuntu.com/templates/kubernetes/docs/install-manual.md

 ![][image-gui]

-For more information on the Juju GUI, see the [Juju documentation][juju-gui]
+For more information on the Juju GUI, see the [Juju documentation][juju-gui].

 <!-- IMAGES -->